adoptium/temurin-build/RELEASING.md

 3. Rerun the appropriate mirror job in https://ci.adoptium.net/view/git-mirrors/job/git-mirrors/job/adoptium/

-Below is an example of how the releaseTrigger job may get confused if you have pushed an incorrect tag, or multiple tags.
+Below is an example of how the releaseTrigger job may get confused if you have pushed an incorrect tag, or multiple tags via [step 6](https://github.com/adoptium/temurin-build/blob/master/RELEASING.md#dry-run-tests-do-this-at-least-1-week-before-release-in-the-same-calendar-month).

 ![Screenshot 2025-02-26 at 17 31 31](https://github.com/user-attachments/assets/96b5b80e-2e03-480f-84bc-de1662df2693)